2003 24 Hours of Le Mans

 The race-winning No. 7 Bentley Speed 8, driven at the 2009 Goodwood Festival of Speed.

-The 2003 24 Hours of Le Mans (71^{e} 24 Heures du Mans) was a non-championship 24-hour automobile endurance race from 14 to 15 June 2003 at the Circuit de la Sarthe near Le Mans, France for teams of three drivers each entering Le Mans Prototype and Grand Touring cars before approximately 220,000 people.
+The 2003 24 Hours of Le Mans (71^{e} 24 Heures du Mans) was a non-championship 24-hour automobile endurance race from 14 to 15 June 2003 at the Circuit de la Sarthe near Le Mans, France for teams of three drivers each entering Le Mans Prototype and Grand Touring cars before approximately around 220,000 to 250,000 spectators.
 It was the race's 71st edition, as organised by the automotive group, the Automobile Club de l'Ouest (ACO) since 1923.
 A test day was held seven weeks prior to the race on 4 May.

 A Bentley Speed 8 shared by Dane Tom Kristensen, Italian Rinaldo Capello and Brit Guy Smith started from pole position after Kristensen set the fastest overall lap time in the second qualifying session.
 The team won the race by two laps over Mark Blundell, David Brabham and Johnny Herbert's sister Bentley.
 It was Capello and Smith's first Le Mans victory and Kristensen's fifth.
 Bentley's sixth overall victory was their first since the 1930 edition.
 Champion Racing's Audi R8 of JJ Lehto, Emanuele Pirro and Stefan Johansson in third overall won the Le Mans Prototype 900 (LMP900) category from Audi Sport Japan Team Goh's entry of Seiji Ara, Jan Magnussen and Marco Werner.

 A Noël del Bello Racing Reynard 2KQ-LM driven by Jean-Luc Maury-Laribière, Christophe Pillon and Didier André won the Le Mans Prototype 675 (LMP675) class, 32 laps ahead of the second-placed RN Motorsport DBA4 03S-Zytek car of John Nielsen, Casper Elgaard and Hayanari Shimoda.
 In a Ferrari 550-GTS Maranello, the Veloqx Prodrive Racing team of Jamie Davies, Tomáš Enge and Peter Kox won the Le Mans Grand Touring Sport (LMGTS) class, giving Ferrari its first GT victory since the 1981 race.
 Corvette Racing finished second and third in the category with their two C5-Rs ten laps behind.
 Porsche took the first six places in the Le Mans Grand Touring (LMGT) category, with an Alex Job Racing (AJR) 911-GT3 RS driven by Sascha Maassen, Emmanuel Collard and Lucas Luhr winning on the team's debut.